ManDun/myhome_dj/docs/index.rst

 ..
-My Home DJ documentation master file, created by sphinx-quickstart.
+My Home in Django documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to My Home DJ's documentation!
+Welcome to My Home in Django's documentation!
 ======================================================================

 .. toctree::